AndrewMcM98/The-Boathouse-Restaurant/README.md

 On first entering the website the user will be met by bright colours, clear text and an easy to follow layout.
 ![Main Page](/assets/images/main-page.png)
 The user will also be provided with some key information such as general opening days/hours, an about us section accompanied by a call to action in a anchor link styles to appear as a button, encouraging user engagement to book.
-I have styled the link to appear as a responsive button with a hover effect, as we all as background image showcasing the beautiful scenery with a blue theme colour to link with the sea-side.
+I have styled the link to appear as a responsive button with a hover effect, as well as a background image showcasing the beautiful scenery with a blue theme colour to link with the sea-side.
 ![Responsive Link](/assets/images/responsive-link.png)

 2. Menu Page